-It was a fine, bright spring morning for this seasonal re-visit to Loe Bar.
+It was a fine, bright spring morning.
 This area has exceptional scenery, including the nature reserve at Loe Pool, on the landward side of the bar.
 It also has a tranquil and peaceful ambiance, which belies the extreme danger of bathing here.
 There is a steep shingle slope just offshore, which is impossible to climb up, once in the water, hence the instructions not to bathe at any time here, however inviting it may appear.
-There’s a delightful stretch of the South West Coast Path in both directions from the beach, including a fine cliff top stroll along to Porthleven.
-Highly recommended.
+There’s a delightful stretch of the South West Coast Path in each direction from the beach, including a fine cliff top stroll along to Porthleven.

 Part of Jake’s daily routine.

 Looking down on Loe Bar in Cornwall.

-A beautiful morning at Loe Bar, an age away from the windy scene that greeted me in the autumn.
-A German film crew were adapting a Rosamunde Pilcher novel, filming on the bank above the Bar, so I had a chat with two extras.
+It was a beautiful morning at Loe Bar.
+A German film crew were adapting a Rosamunde Pilcher novel, filming on the bank above the Bar.
 As the tide rose, you could see and feel the enormous undertow on this steep sided, lethal beach.
-The difference in the water on either side of the Bar, the raging Atlantic and the tranquil Loe Pool, was marked, the two stretches of water divided by a thin, sandy bar and a few sea cabbages.
+The difference in the water on either side of the Bar, the raging Atlantic and the tranquil Loe Pool, was marked, the two stretches of water divided by a thin, sandy bar, with a few sea cabbages.

 John’s affinity for the head space he gets at the beach.